Background pattern

 Do not take Balsoprim

-• in children under 2 years old.
+• In the case of children under 2 years of age.

-• if you are pregnant or think you may be pregnant, or if you are breastfeeding.
+• If you are pregnant or think you may be pregnant, or if you are breastfeeding

 Warnings and precautions